Get insider access

 3. Best Noise Cancelling Skullcandy Headphones

-The Skullcandy Hesh ANC Wireless are a great option for those who want the best noise cancelling Skullcandy headphones we've tested.
-They have alright ANC that can help isolate you from ambient chatter.
+The Skullcandy Hesh ANC Wireless are the best Skullcandy headphones with ANC that we've tested.
+They have a reasonable noise cancelling performance that can help isolate you from ambient chatter.
 While they won't cut out lower-frequency sounds, like engine rumble, they can isolate you against higher-frequency sounds, like office chatter and fridge hum.
 They also boast a battery life of up to 24 hours, which is good for ANC-equipped headphones.
 However, battery life tends to vary according to usage.

 These headphones are comfortable and decently well-built.
 Their overemphasized bass response brings out boomy kicks and basslines in genres like EDM and hip-hop.
 Unfortunately, no EQ or sound customization options exist, so you can't personalize the sound profile if the default one isn't to your taste.
 They also have a decent-quality microphone, and their soundstage is spacious for closed-back headphones.